testfairy/docs/docs/051_Platforms/01_Cordova.md

 Adding the TestFairy plugin to your Cordova or Phonegap project is simple.
-Cordova provides two workflows for development, either through the [command line](https://cordova.apache.org/docs/en/latest/guide/cli/index.html), or a [platform-centered workflow](https://cordova.apache.org/docs/en/latest/guide/platforms/index.html).
-If your current development leverages the platform-centered workflow, please refer to the [iOS integration document](/iOS_SDK/Integrating_iOS_SDK.html) for adding TestFairy to your project.
-In this article we'll walk you through adding TestFairy to a new project through the command-line workflow.

-For Ionic and Ionic 2 applications, please check out the [Ionic](https://docs.testfairy.com/Platforms/Ionic.html) documentation.
+For Ionic applications, please check out the [Ionic](https://docs.testfairy.com/Platforms/Ionic.html) documentation.

 ## Installation

-### Cordova

-First, make sure you have `cordova` installed on your machine.
-To do so you can follow the [instructions](https://cordova.apache.org/docs/en/latest/guide/overview/index.html) on getting started.

-Once installed, we'll start with creating a new project.
-If you already have an existing project, please skip to the next step.

-To add the plugin to your project via [npm](https://www.npmjs.com/package/com.testfairy.cordova-plugin), simply run the following command from Terminal:
+Add the plugin to your project via [npm](https://www.npmjs.com/package/com.testfairy.cordova-plugin).
+Run the following command from a terminal:

 ```
 cordova plugin add com.testfairy.cordova-plugin